GordonFreemanK/gfk-image/README.md

 ### 3. Calculate the offset for the timezone at a specific date/time

-We use the .net framework [TimeZoneInfo](https://docs.microsoft.com/en-us/dotnet/api/system.timezoneinfo) class to get the offset for a specific timezone and date.
+We use the .net class [TimeZoneInfo](https://docs.microsoft.com/en-us/dotnet/api/system.timezoneinfo) to get the offset for a specific timezone and date.
 The date in the EXIF tag is assumed to be local.

 ### 4. Store the date/time and offset in the relevant fields.

-From a local date and an offset, a full date is constructed in [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601) (e.g. `2022-01-15T15:28:36+01:00`).
+From a local date/time and an offset, a full date is constructed in [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601) (e.g. `2022-01-15T15:28:36+01:00`).

 There are multiple types of date/time tags in the metadata:
 - XMP stores the date+time+offset in a single tag (e.g. `XMP-exif:DateTimeOriginal`)